FAQs - Frequently Asked Questions

 As a regulated member, you must meet the minimum requirements of 75 hours each reporting period.
 Of that 75 hours, 45 must be Category 1; Structured Learning.

 A reporting period is 3 consecutive years; the current reporting year including the past two reporting years.
 A reporting period starts October 1st and ends September 30th.
 Your CC hours are due to be reported by October 15th of each year.
+Your CC activities will be reported online by logging in with your username and password and accessing "Enter Competencies."

 Information explaining how to report your continued competencies can be found here: